PR-CYBR/PR-CYBR-MAP/PR-DIV/PR-ANA/TAK/README.md

 # TAK Resources for PR-ANA

-This folder is reserved for TAK (Tactical Assault Kit) integration resources for the PR-ANA division.
+This folder contains TAK (Tactical Assault Kit) integration files for the PR-ANA division.